 Kon Ka Kinh National Park

-The highest point in the park is Kon Ka Kinh Mountain at 1,748 meters above sea level while the southwest area is below 700 meters.
-Local people depend on the Park’s resources for their firewood, honey, rattans, and at least 110 medicinal plants.
+The Park has high, steep mountains in the northeast and flatter areas in the southwest.
+The highest point is the Kon Ka Kinh Mountain at 1,748 meters above sea level (asl) while the southwest area is below 700 meters asl.

 Local people depend on the Park's resources for their firewood, honey and rattans.
 They also use at least 110 plant species with traditionally-known medicinal values.
 Use of plants in traditional medicine is widespread amongst local people, although the commercial potential of most of these species remains untapped.